Shell CEO shielded by security as climate protesters try to storm AGM stage | Headlines

 "I will not stand by while Shell destroys this beautiful planet," one protestor shouted.
 Shell is also facing an increasingly vocal minority of institutional shareholders saying it must move faster to tackle climate change while it seeks to balance pressure from other investors to capture profits from oil and gas.

-"We've heard this point many times now," Mackenzie told the protesters after close to half an hour of disruptions at the beginning of the meeting.
+"We've heard this point many times now," Mackenzie told the protesters.
 "Wouldn't it be nice to have this debate rather than saying the same thing over and over again."

+A company spokesperson said Shell welcomed constructive engagement and pointed to Shell's plans to become a net carbon zero

+company by 2050.
+Shell shareholders will vote on Tuesday on a shareholder activist resolution calling on the company to set more ambitious 2030 emissions cutting targets,

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)